GoggleWorks: Willson Goggle Factory

 Founded by Gile J. Willson and his son Dr. Thomas A. Willson in 1871, Thomas A. Willson & Co. opened the first factory in the world to manufacture optical glass for lenses and reading glasses.
 Located at the corner of Washington and 2nd streets in Reading, Pennsylvania, the company became known for its innovative strides in addressing the occupational hazards faced by factory workers and is credited with launching the safety protection industry.
 Their first innovation was a protective lens that blocked dangerous and blinding rays produced by metal processing equipment.
 During the 1890s the company expanded the reach of the safety industry addressing hearing, respiratory and head protection equipment.

 The National Safety Council was created in 1913, and T.A.
 Willson & Co.
 Inc. helped to set the uniform safety standards in industry.
 Through the 1920s, they expanded their line of safety equipment to the protection of coal miners, military personnel, and aviation.
-In 1929 the company became Willson Goggles, Inc., and by World War II, Willson Goggles was helping the war effort by making aviator goggles and high altitude oxygen masks for pilots in the military.
+In 1929 the company became Willson Goggles, Inc., and by World War II, Willson Goggles was contributing to the war effort by making aviator goggles and high altitude oxygen masks for pilots in the military.
 In 1926, the company again changed its name to reflect an expanding product line.
 Willson Products, Inc. began to produce fashionable sunglasses, Willsonites, as modeled by the contestants of the 1938 Miss America pageant, and swim goggles, as worn by Florence Chadwick, who in 1950 was the first woman to swim both directions of the English Channel.

 The company changed hands in 1956, but maintained the Willson products name through the atomic age and space age, still leading the safety industry in research and development of equipment to meet the needs of a technologically advancing society.

 In the 1980s, Willson shifted its focus to the development of new varieties of respirators, gloves and other protective equipment.
 In 1989, Dalloz bought Willson products, and changed the company name to Dalloz Safety in 1997.
 Dalloz closed the plant in May 2002.